floraxinru/EDA_MTA_group_project/README.md

 # Project1Final

-Project 1: MTA Turnstile Data
+Project 1: EDA on MTA Turnstile Data

 ### Background
 WomenTechWomenYes(WTWY) reached out to Metis in NYC.
 They are interested in "harnessing the power of data and analytics to optimize the effectiveness of our street team work, which is a significant portion of our fundraising efforts."
 Excerpt from their letter: